This is chapter 11 of Window Weather, a serial fiction novel on FITK

 “But of course,” she said as they were buzzed into the lobby, “You do realize that now you are in my clutches, don’t you?”
 Sally said, smiling like the Cheshire Cat.
 The desk clerk, a young woman who had been reading an e-book, nodded to Sally as they entered the elevator.

 “You’re in the spider’s web now, fly-boy,” Sally said.
 Her smile was tighter now.
 The look in her eye was strangely piercing.
 Sean was still holding her arm.
 Sally took it as an invitation to move closer.
 Her scent was expensive and was complimented by a top note of fruity wine.
 Sean thought that she was probably quite drunk.
 The couple got off on the fourth floor and walked down the hall to Sally’s room.

 “Well,” said Sean, after they were in, “I’m impressed by your taste.”

 Sally’s room had been exquisitely decorated with original art and expensive furnishings.
 Sean’s apartment seemed shabby in comparison.
-The room’s windows faced the square, where Sean could see his adversaries loitering; one was talking on a cell phone.
+The windows in Sally’s room faced the square where Sean could see his adversaries loitering.
+One was talking on a cell phone.

 “Let me take your jacket, Sean.
 Sit down, oh!
 Take off that silly sweater, too, don’t worry, I won’t molest you… much.
 Hah!
 Excuse me a moment,” Sally said as she went into the bathroom.
 Sean reasoned that if he had to choose between Sally’s charms and a beating by a couple of goons, he’d take my chances with her.
 He thought it unlikely that she’d actually hurt him, but he could clearly see that she was ready to wrestle.